Battle of Mahé: Action of 5 September 1801

 Collier assumed that Flèche was seeking shelter at Mahé and directed Victor towards the harbour.
 When the island came in sight at 15:30 on the same day, the French brig could be seen in the anchorage.
 Collier slowly approached his target, anchoring beyond the reef at 19:00. with night approaching Collier was unwilling to risk his vessel in the complex channels, and instead the ship's master, James Crawford, took a boat out during the night and took soundings to locate a safe channel.
 Although the boat came under fire, a course was successfully plotted.
 The next morning Flèche lay ready for action at the mouth of the channel, a revolutionary red flag flying at the mast head and volunteers from the escaped crew of Chiffonne helping to man the guns.
 Collier took Victor across the reef in the face of the French brig, which maintained a constant raking fire into the British ship as it advanced.
 The process took all day, Victor not reaching the safer waters of the inner road until 21:00 and gradually warping within close range of Flèche during the evening.
 At 23:45 Collier deemed his ship was close enough to the enemy and opened fire with his main broadside.
 A fierce close range duel began, lasting more than two hours, until at 02:20 on 7 September Flèche began to sink.

 As British boat crews advanced on the brig to take possession, the French crew drove their brig onto the reef deliberately and set the vessel ablaze.
 As they departed the British crew arrived, lowered the flag and extinguished the fire.
 The damage to the French ship had been too great however and Flèche slowly rolled over into deeper water and sank below the surface.
 Although two men had been wounded in the fighting on 2 September, not a single British casualty was recorded on 7 September, despite heavy damage to the hull and rigging of Victor.
 Bonami later reported four of his men killed and did not specify the number of wounded, although British sailors reported seeing significantly higher casualties when they boarded the brig.

-Combatant summary
+Order of battle

 In this table, "Guns" refers to all cannon carried by the ship, including the maindeck guns which were taken into consideration when calculating its rate, as well as any carronades carried aboard.
 Broadside weight records the combined weight of shot which could be fired in a single simultaneous discharge of an entire broadside.